Multifractality and intermittency in the limit evolution of polygonal vortex filaments: Proof of Theorem : Spectrum of singularities when

+In this section we prove Theorem~\ref{thm:Main_Theorem_Rationals_Spectrum}.
 Let us fix $x_0 = P/Q$ such that $(P,Q) = 1$.
-To compute the spectrum of singularities $d_{x_0}$, it is fundamental to understand the regularity $\alpha_{x_0}(t)$ at irrational $t$.
-Still, for that we first need to study the case $t$ rational by characterizing the rational points $t$ where $R_{x_0}$ is not differentiable.
+To compute the spectrum of singularities $d_{x_0}$, we first characterize the rational points $t$ where $R_{x_0}$ is not differentiable, and then we give an upper bound for the regularity $\alpha_{x_0}(t)$ at irrational $t$.